chisui/dakka/thesis/main.md

 A core feature that is necessary for an actor system to effectively communicate is the ability to send actor references as messages to other actors.

-The most trivial case would be that the message to actor is an actor reference itself.
+The most trivial case would be that the message to the actor is an actor reference itself.

 ```haskell
 instance Actor Sender where